Author's Note: Thanks for the R&R!

 "ALL OF YOU QUIET!"
 Hermione bellowed suddenly in her best stop-a-Grawp-in-full-cry voice, and it was so.
 "Right, now the Law also states that the healer has ultimate say in transport and release of his patients, so until Andrell says so, Professor Snape is not going anywhere.
 Post a guard at the door if you have to."
 Hermione paused briefly to curtail Harry's protest with a pointed look.
 "And maybe, given the information we have, you should go back and ask Fudge if he is really, really… really sure this is what he wants to do."

 The two guards looked at Shacklebolt, who was focused intently on the business end of Harry's wand.
-Maybe he would take advantage of being the Dark Lord vanquisher after all.
 "I'd say… that we may very well do that," the man finally conceded.

-"Run along now," Andrell peeped from the dark corner of the room he had recluded himself to.
+Andrell let out deep breath from the dark corner of the room he had secluded himself to.

 Shacklebolt and the guards left, backing out of the room uneasily then turning to walk down the hall without a word.
 Harry was relieved when neither of the guards were assigned to stay at Snape's door.

 Professor McGonagall looked, as always, possibly constipated when she spoke.
 "I'm sorry Potter.
 With everything that's happened, the Ministry is trying to exude some semblance of order."
 Harry snorted.
 "I'll leave you all now, but do call on me if I can be of further assistance," she said with an uneasy glance at her former colleague.